KingsleyAmankwah/SecureAuthSystem-PHP/README.md

 ```

-# How to run the Goal setter Project
+# How to run the Secure Auth System

 1. Download the zip file

-2. Extract the file and copy SecureAuthSystem folder
+2. Extract the file and rename it to SecureAuthSystem

-3. Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)
+3. Copy and Paste the renamed file inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)

 4. Open PHPMyAdmin (http://localhost/phpmyadmin)